Powerlax/Data_Hackfest_2025/README.md

 # Audio Classification

 A deep learning model trained to classify environmental sounds using the ESC-50 dataset and YamNet embeddings.
-This project was developed as part of a machine learning hackathon, with a focus on building a working prototype in under 8 hours.
+This project was developed as part of a machine learning hackathon, with a focus on building a working prototype in a short amount of time.

 ## Overview